-The form of deferred incentive compensation awards (i.e. equity, cash, or a combination thereof) is determined based on a variety of factors, including the number of shares available for grant under the Company's equity plans and, for Code Staff, ensuring compliance with the requirements of the UK Compensation Rules.
-Code Staff variable compensation structure is highlighted in section 5.
+The form of deferred incentive compensation awards (i.e. equity, cash, or a combination thereof) is determined based on a variety of factors, including the number of shares available for grant under the Company's equity plans and compliance with applicable remuneration rules including the German Remuneration Rules.
 Delivering a portion of incentive compensation awards in the form of equity, links variable compensation to Company performance through the stock price performance.